Crushing the Myth of Late-Stage Capitalism

 We will face massive problems in the future.
 These may include a lack of education, disease, and food and energy insecurity.
 The poor will bear the brunt of these issues, and our goal as a society should be to get as many people out of extreme poverty as possible by continuing the trend of the last 200 years under capitalism.

 And while global poverty is rapidly declining, even the wealthiest person today is still extremely poor compared to possible future living standards.
-99% of all the kings and queens in history did not have on-demand access to a hot shower, much less Amazon Prime.
+99% of all the kings and queens in history did not have access to a hot shower, much less Amazon Prime.
 There is no reason we cannot continue to make the same kind of progress in the future.

 There are also much bigger problems which could eradicate every poor person on Earth, not to mention every other human.
 Here I’m thinking of global pandemics, giant meteors, gamma-ray bursts, the rather colonialist and inevitable expansion of the Sun, and so on.